Gender inequality in Bolivia: Political Involvement

 Women's participation in Bolivian politics has increased by 16 percent as of 1992.
 Despite growth, indigenous women continue to lack influence in the political system.
 While Bolivian president Evo Morales has supported reforms regarding opportunities for indigenous peoples to hold office, opportunities for women have been lacking due to poor education and leadership for women.
 There have been successful outcomes regarding women's political involvement.
 In 2010, a national conference for indigenous women parliamentarians was held with almost 100 participants.
 During the election of 2009, the number of women elected to parliamentary positions rose from 14 percent to 28 percent.
-As of 2010, half of Morales' political cabinet consists of women.
+In 2010, half of Morales' political cabinet consists of women.
 Morales stated that he had dreamt of the opportunity to have half the cabinet members be women, and called a "homage," to the women in his family.
 As of 2010, 30 percent of the legislative branch seats were held by women.
-That same year, Ana Marie Romero became the first woman in Bolivian history to preside over the country's Senate.
+That same year, Ana Marie Romero became the first woman to preside over the country's Senate.
 Before Romero, Lidia Gueiler Tejada presided over the lower Bolivian house and from 1978 until 1980 she was the country's interim president.
 In 1997, the Reform and Complementary Law to the Electoral Regime was passed, requiring that all political parties have at least 25 percent female candidates for the senate, and a third for other political offices.

 Since the empowerment of women in government in Bolivia, more than 200 organizations that fall under the umbrella of the Coordinadora de la Mujer have been started.
 These organizations are involved in policy change and law making.
 On election ballots, female and male names must be alternated in order.
 An attempt was made by Elizabeth Salguero, who chaired the Commission on Human Rights, to pass a law protecting women from political violence based on gender, but the law was not passed.